Blue Ash Montgomery Symphony Orchestra: Associations

 The Blue Ash Montgomery Symphony Orchestra is a charter member of the Chamber Music Network of Greater Cincinnati.

-The Blue Ash Youth Symphony Orchestra, founded in 1991 by Cincinnati Symphony Orchestra violinist James Braid, is an autonomous organization comprising area young people in grades 7 through 12.
-Current conductor is Dale Swisher.
-The BAYSO performs with BAMSO on its annual Memorial Day Concert.
+BAMSO is also a member of the League of American Orchestras.

 Mission

 The mission of the Blue Ash Montgomery Symphony Orchestra is “to provide the citizens of Blue Ash, Montgomery and surrounding areas with an enjoyable, affordable, quality music experience for audiences of all ages.”